 Pre-drilling is a must for nails whilst our Wurth 50mm self tapping screws are an excellent option except for when less than 60mm from the edge of the decking board where pre-drilling is advised.

-Our Australian hardwood decking should be spaced with 3mm-4mm gaps between decking boards.
+Our Australian hardwood decking should be spaced with a minimum 4mm-5mm gap between decking boards.
 This will allow for some expansion & contraction as the decking boards acclimatise as well as allowing for drainage of surface water and good air circulation.

 Note: Around New Zealand there are different climatic zones and timber will always react to the environment it is going into.
 Please contact if you have any specific questions about your decking project and the region in New Zealand you are building.